About the Sonos Connect

 - WiFi is subject to greater interference from other WiFi and 2.4GHz devices on your network.
 WiFi connectivity is not compatible with 5GHz (you will have to use the Sonos wireless mesh network in this case).

-Ethernet Port (10/100 Mbps): In addition to built-in WiFi, the Sonos Connect:Amp is equipped with one Ethernet port (10/100 Mbps).
-Use it to wire directly to your router to operate Sonos if WiFi is unstable, or use the Ethernet port to provide Internet accessibility to non-wireless devices if you're using a SonosNET Boost setup.
+Ethernet Port (10/100 Mbps): In addition to built-in WiFi, the Sonos Connect is equipped with two Ethernet ports (10/100 Mbps).
+Use them to wire directly to your router to operate Sonos if WiFi is unstable, or use the Ethernet ports to provide Internet accessibility to non-wireless devices if you're using a SonosNET Boost setup.

 Sonos Controller App: Sonos allows you to control playback functions, search features, and multiroom audio distribution through the Sonos Controller app (for Apple iOS 10.0+ and Android OS 5.0+) or the Sonos Controller software (for Windows PC (7-up) and Mac OS X 10.10-up) - letting you control the entire Sonos eco-system from your compatible smartphone, tablet, laptop, or computer.
 The new navigation bar (My Sonos, Rooms, Browse, Search and More) at the bottom of the app makes finding what you're looking for effortless and moving between music quicker than ever.